 At highway speeds shrouds (and fans for that matter) are not that useful but fan shrouds true benefit happens when you need it the most; at slower speeds and idle.
-By shielding the core area the puller fan’s can draw draw air from the entire radiator core’s surface area.
+By shrouding the core area the puller fan’s draw pulls air from the entire radiator core’s surface area.
 Absent a fan shroud, a fan pulls from… well…everywhere.

 How do you mount the electric fans?

 We never ever zip tie anything to the fins of our cores.
-In addition to looking cheap, vibration can cause fin separation.
-We generally bolt the electric fans inside the shroud for a cleaner look and cap the nuts.
-If we are tight on shroud space and have a concern about trapped air, we will mount on the outside.
+In addition to looking cheap, vibration can cause fin separation from the tubes which impedes heat exhange.
+We generally bolt the electric fans inside the shroud for a cleaner look and place finishing caps over the exposed nuts.
+If we are tight on shroud space or have concerns about trapped air, we will mount on the outside.

 What is trapped air?

 Air wants a way in and out.
 If your shroud is too close to the core or the finger guard of the fan blocked air flow you could trap air in the shroud.
-This would cause the air temperature to rise and get closer to the fin surface temperature and electrons like to move unimpeded from the source to the sink.
-When in doubt we would say “pass” on building a shroud if we had a concern about cooling.
+This would cause the air temperature to rise and get closer to the fin surface temperature.
+This is a problem as electrons like to move unimpeded from the source to the sink.

 Do you make a fan shroud from my mechanical set-up?

-We will make a fan shroud for your mechanical set-up.
-We will need a drawing with dimensions but we leave the hole cutting to you to do on-site.
+We will make a fan shroud for your mechanical set-up but we need a drawing with good dimensions.
+We might even want you to cut the hole on-site.
 It is difficult to “uncut” a hole if your measurement is misunderstood or lost in translation.